state-hiu/Mapgive/_posts/plan/0100-01-02-event-guide.md

 ### Agenda

 It can be helpful to start with an OSM beginners workshop at the front end of the event (for an hour or so), then have experienced OSMers join in.
 Or perhaps assign an experienced OSMer to a small group of people during the first hour to work with them closely.
-Aim for having at least a 1:4 ration fo experience to new mappers.
+Aim for having at least a 1:4 ratio of experienced to new mappers.

 ## Venue Logistics